 Here are the best practices to follow when optimizing headings:

 Traditionally, there is only one H1 heading per page and it’s the title of your page.
-It’s not the same as the title tag though.
-The title tag is shown in search results, while the H1 heading is shown on your website.
+It’s not the same as the title tag, though.
+The title tag is shown in search results, while the H1 heading is shown at the top of your content.
 One real difference is that there is no character limit for the H1 heading, so you can make it longer than your title tag.
 Or you can make them the same.
 Up to you.

 Then there are H2 headings, which are used to split your content into chapters.
 Then H3 headings, which are used to split your chapters into sub-chapters.
 And you can follow the same logic as far as H6, but it’s generally not recommended going beyond H3-H4.
 The pages with many heading levels become too messy.

 Remember how each of your headings can be a separate search result?
 To make this possible, you have to write each heading as if it were a page title.
 Include a keyword that is relevant to the section of the page and phrase your heading in a query-like fashion.